svobik7/next-roots/README.md

 `yarn add next-roots`

-2. Add esbuild for compiling i18n config files to your project devDependencies
+2. Add esbuild and esbuild-node-externals for compiling i18n config files to your project devDependencies

-`yarn add --dev esbuild`
+`yarn add --dev esbuild esbuild-node-externals`

 2. (optional) Add generate script to your `package.json`